jaehlee/jaehlee.github.io/index.md

 I am a Member of Technical Staff at [Anthropic](https://www.anthropic.com) conducting research in the fields of machine learning and artificial intelligence.
 I also have a background in theoretical high-energy physics.

-Previously, I spent amazing 7 years at Google doing research in machine learing.
-I was a Staff Research Scientist at [Google DeepMind](https://www.deepmind.com/blog/announcing-google-deepmind) working on Path to AGI team and Gemini team working on science of pretraining.
-I spent most of my Google years as part  of [Google Brain Team](https://research.google.com/teams/brain/) working on scientific understanding of deep neural networks.
-I was in second-year cohort of the [Brain / AI Residency](https://ai.google/research/join-us/ai-residency) program (2017).
+I spent an incredible 7 years at Google, focusing on machine learning research.
+Most recently, as a Staff Research Scientist at  [Google DeepMind](https://www.deepmind.com/blog/announcing-google-deepmind), I worked on the Path to AGI(PAGI) and Gemini teams, concentrating on the science of pretraining.
+The majority of my time at Google was spent with the [Google Brain Team](https://research.google.com/teams/brain/), exploring the scientific understanding of deep neural networks.
+My journey at Google began when I joined the second cohort of the[Brain / AI Residency](https://ai.google/research/join-us/ai-residency) program in 2017.

 Before joining Google, my main research focus was on theoretical high-energy physics.
 I was a postdoctoral researcher in the [Department of Physics & Astronomy](http://www.phas.ubc.ca/) at [University of British Columbia (UBC)](http://www.ubc.ca/) in the String Theory Group.